Kohala Coast Scenic Driving on Hawaii’s Big Island

 1. Start on Highway 270 from Kawaihae driving north towards Hawi

-Notice that as you drive from the leeward side to the windward side that you see more and more green vegetation until you are basically in a tropical jungle.
+Notice that as you drive from the leeward side to the windward side that you see more and more green vegetation.
+As you approach the end of the road, you’ll basically be in a tropical jungle.

 Pololu Valley view from the lookout